 Not for the relief of acute bronchospasm.

 Administer 1 inhalation twice daily (approx. 12hrs apart) by orally inhaled route.
 Take at same time each day.
 Rinse mouth after each dose.
 Not previously on ICS: initially 1 inh of 55mcg twice daily.
 For greater severity (use higher strengths): either 113mcg or 232mcg given twice daily.
-Switching from another ICS: use the low (55mcg), medium (113mcg), or high (232mcg) dose strength, based on disease severity and the strength of previous ICS product.
+Switching from another ICS: 1 inh of low (55mcg), medium (113mcg), or high (232mcg) dose strength twice daily, based on disease severity and the strength of previous ICS product.
 If insufficient response after 2 weeks, increasing the dose may provide additional asthma control.
 Max 1 inh of 232mcg twice daily.
 Titrate to lowest effective dose after stability achieved.
 Do not use with spacers or volume holding chambers.